personofnorank/truemindconsulting/content/posts/embracing-wicked-problems.md

 … and there isn’t enough of the materials anyway

 ![image](/uploads/wicked-3.png#layoutTextWidth)
-Palabora copper mine, South Africa with visualisation of actual amount of copper extracted © Dillon Marsh
+<figcaption>Palabora copper mine, South Africa with visualisation of actual amount of copper extracted © Dillon Marsh</figcaption>